SAMPLE ITINERARY – 7 NIGHTS / 8 DAYS

 An 18th-century house with charm and original features is where we reside – a mesmerizing place that immediately opens its arms to welcome you and make your stay an unforgettable experience.

 Private Truffle Hunting

 We will take part in truffle hunting near Alba - a truly unique experience.
 We will head to the forest to join a trifolao (truffle hunter) and their faithful taboj (truffle dog).
 Expertly trained, the dogs sniff out these world-famous delicacies in the earth between the tangled roots of hardwood trees, such as oaks and chestnuts.
 White truffles are only harvested between October and December, growing in a delicate symbiosis with their environment, making them a rare and precious commodity.
-Imbued with scents and flavours of the forest, the delicious pungent, earthy flavour of the truffle is both indescribable and unforgettable.
+Imbued with the scents and flavours of the forest, the delicious pungent, earthy flavour of the truffle is both indescribable and unforgettable.

-Wear comfortable, warm, rainproof clothing, boots, windbreaker jacket and hat are recommended.
+Wear comfortable, warm, rainproof clothing, boots, windbreaker jacket, and hat are recommended.

 Bring a change of shoes to change into for the rest of the day’s activities.

 Giovanni Rosso Winery - Classical & Private Vineyard Experience with cooking class